tommyhama95/tommyhama95/README.md

 ## Who am I and what do i do?
+- Junior .NET fullstack developer
-- 3rd year Frontend and mobile-development student at University of Kristiania in Oslo, Norway
+- Bachelor graudate with <strong>Frontend and mobile-development</strong> at University of Kristiania in Oslo, Norway
 - My area of expertise is in web development
-- Currently doing bachelor thesis at Bouvet Oslo
 - Active Member of JavaBin community in Oslo, Norway since January 2020
-- Goals: Learning cloud development, making Progressive web apps, learn more backend with C#/.NET or Java
+- Goals: Learning cloud development, making Progressive web apps, learn more backend with C#/.NET, exploring more frameworks and libraries.
-- Hobby: Training for Obstacle Course Race (when not so much winter) and hobby streamer on Twitch [Twitch.tv/bartender64][twitch]
+- Hobby: Training for Obstacle Course Race (when not so much winter) and hobby streamer on Twitch [Twitch.tv/bartender64][twitch] (not so often anymore)
 <br>

 ## How to get in touch